Vendor Credits

 2. Select the vendor, date, amount, and the account being credited.

-4. When paying a bill, apply the credit to lower the balance due, then pay the rest in cash.
+4. When paying a bill, apply the issued credit to lower the balance due, then pay the rest in cash.